-N2 - An eight-digit integer containing the date (year, month, and day) on which the exchange file was generated.
+N2 - An eight-digit integer containing the date (year, month, and day) on which the exchange file was deposited to the NDS open area2.
 The format is: YYYYMMDD.

-The record identification contains the centre identification character in column 67 and zeros in columns 68-79.1
+The record identification contains the area character in column 67 and zeros in columns 68-79.1